Implications of gauge freedom for nonrelativistic quantum electrodynamics: Gauge freedom and gauge fixing

 in which the second equality follows from Eq.~(\ref{ptchi}).
-We emphasise that the {\em definition} of gauge-freedom continues to be the freedom to choose $\alpha$, which specifies ${\bf A}_{\rm L}$.
-It therefore constitutes the freedom to transform between distinct minimal-coupling prescriptions within the Hamiltonian;
+We emphasize that the {\em definition} of gauge freedom continues to be the freedom to choose $\alpha$, which specifies ${\bf A}_{\rm L}$.
+It therefore constitutes the freedom to transform between distinct minimal coupling prescriptions as

-Eq.~(\ref{halp}) follows from these equations.
+from which Eq.~(\ref{halp}) follows.
 The effect of the transformation has been the replacement $({\bf A}_\alpha,{\bf P}_{\rm T\alpha}) \to ({\bf A}_{\alpha'},{\bf P}_{\rm T\alpha'})$, which clearly constitutes a gauge transformation from the fixed gauge $\alpha$ to the fixed gauge $\alpha'$.
 The reason Eq.~(\ref{minb}) occurs is that in Eq.~(\ref{aa}) we chose to fix the gauge ${\bf A}_{\rm L}$ as a functional of ${\bf A}_{\rm T}$, which generates translations in ${\bf \Pi}$.
-The gauge-freedom already inherent in the polarisation field will be discussed further in Sec.~\ref{polsup}.
+The gauge freedom inherent in the polarisation is discussed further in Supplementary Note~I. 2.
 Note that since $Uf(O)U^\dagger=f(UOU^\dagger)$ for any unitary transformation $U$, suitably well-defined function $f$, and operator $O$, Eqs.~(\ref{mina}) and (\ref{minb}) are necessary and sufficient to define how arbitrary functions of the canonical operators transform under a gauge transformation.